Amogh566/The_Office_Database/README.md

-# Based on the famous sitcom 'The Office', this employee and client database is created.
+# Based on the famous sitcom 'The Office', this employee and client database was created.